-Commission on the gross amount of the distribution accruing to the fund manage- max.
-0.25% ment company (only for A, AE, AG, AI, max: 0.2070 AN.
-R and S class)
+Commission on the gross amount of the distribution accruing to the fund management company (only for A, AE, AG, AI, AN, R and S class)

 Furthermore, the fees and incidental costs listed in § 19 of the fund contract may also be charged to each subfund.
 These fees and incidental costs may also include transaction-related costs incurred in connection with risk mitigation obligations under the Swiss Financial Market Infrastructure Act of June 19, 2015.